rage/java-programming/data/week3/3-lists.md

 Programming languages offer tools to assist in storing a large quantity of values.
 We will next take a peek at perhaps the single most used tool in Java, the [ArrayList](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html), which is used for storing many values that are of the same type.

 ArrayList is a pre-made tool in Java that helps dealing with lists.
 It offers various methods, including ones for adding values to the list, removing values from it, and also for the retrieval of a value from a specific place in the list.
-The concrete implementations -- i.e., how the list is actually programmed -- has beed abstracted behind the methods, so that a programmer making use of a list doesn't need to concern themselves with its inner workings.
+The concrete implementations -- i.e., how the list is actually programmed -- has been abstracted behind the methods, so that a programmer making use of a list doesn't need to concern themselves with its inner workings.

 ## Using and Creating Lists
 For an ArrayList to be used, it first needs be imported into the program.
 This is achieved by including the command `import java.util.ArrayList;` at the top of the program.
 Moreover, we also need the command `import java.util.List`.
 Below is an example program where an ArrayList is imported into the program.